gjedeer/all-in-one-event-calendar/readme.txt

 == Changelog ==

 = Version 2.5.33 =
-* Fixed: Updated iCalcreator library to latest version, fixing environments using PHP 7.2.
+* Fixed: iCalcreator library has been updated to the latest version, fixing problems with PHP 7.2.

 = Version 2.5.32 =
 * Fixed: Subscribe dropdown wasn't working properly.